plausible/docs/docs/guided-tour.md

 Here’s what you can discover on your Plausible Analytics dashboard.
 Take a look at the [live demo](https://plausible.io/plausible.io) where you can follow the actual traffic of the Plausible Analytics website itself.

-Note that you can go granular and click on any of the metrics on your Plausible dashboard to filter the dashboard by it.
-Drill down into mobile users, Chrome browser users or visitors from France and analyze your stats that way.
-You can mix and match filters too.
-For instance you can drill down to see traffic to a specific page from a specific referral source over time.

 ## Top Graph

 <img alt="Top Graph" src={useBaseUrl('img/top-graph.png')} />